Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Different flavors of full-counting statistics

 At any rate, it is interesting to note that if the current detector fails to measure time-resolved currents on a time-scale smaller than $\Delta^{-1}$, the first line will be absent altogether.
 This can be understood as a high-frequency cut-off for the FCS.
 Such a deficient detector would return a different moment generating function, given as

 with

 which is nothing but a first order in $\chi$ approximation of the full $L\left(\phi,\chi\right)$.
 Thus, while the eigenspectrum of $L_{\text{cut-off}}\left(\phi,\chi\right)$ asymptotically approaches the one for the full $L\left(\phi,\chi\right)$ for low values of $\chi$ (low cumulants), the global properties (arbitrarily high cumulants) differ decisively.
-In particular, while the full $L$ is $2\pi$-periodic in $\chi$, $L\left(\phi,\chi+2\pi\right)=L\left(\phi,\chi\right)$, reflecting the fact that the superconductors accept only integer portions of Cooper pairs, this information is lost in $L_{\text{cut-off}}$.
+In particular, while the full $L$ is $2\pi$-periodic in $\chi$, $L\left(\phi,\chi+2\pi\right)=L\left(\phi,\chi\right)$, reflecting the fact that the detector measures the supercurrent in integer portions of Cooper pairs, this information is lost in $L_{\text{cut-off}}$.
 Likewise, we cannot in general hope to see the same topological phase transitions along $\chi$ for the two scenarios.
 We conclude that if we are interested in understanding and measuring the global properties of the FCS with respect to $\chi$ (relevant for fractional charges as defined in \cite{Riwar_2019b}) by means of projective current measurements, a current detector which can resolve beyond the time-scale $\Delta^{-1}$ is required.